FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	- Elder Lemurian
 	- Geep
 	- Gip:
-	   HP - 80 + 24 per Level
+	   HP - 250 + 75 per Level
-	  HP Regen - 0
+	  HP Regen - 0.6 + 0.12 per Level
-	  Base Damage - 12 +2.4 per Level
+	  Base Damage - 3 + 0.6 per Level
 	  Size - Small
-	  Hit DC - 6
+	  Hit DC - 4
-	  Base Speed  - 20ft
+	  Base Speed  - 15ft
-	  Stomach Capacity - 1 +1 per 10 Levels
+	  Stomach Capacity - 1 +1 per 8 Levels
-	  Digestion/Energy Drain Rate - 1 + 1 per Level
+	  Digestion/Energy Drain Rate - 2 + 2 per Level
 	  Armour - 0
-		- Primary Skill: Headbutt - The Beetle winds up for a headbutt against a Target within 5ft, dealing 200% Total Damage while moving the Beetle 5ft forwards if possible.
-Can attack up to 4 times in 6 seconds.
+		- Primary Skill: Spikes - The Gip projects spikes all across its body, hitting all enemies within 5ft for 300% Total Damage.
+Can attack up to 2 times in 6 seconds, each attack hitting 2 times.
-		- Secondary Skill: Sleep - The Beetle lays down to sleep and recover from their damage, healing themselves for 5% of their Max HP per second.
-For 6 full Seconds, this creature can't be awoken by any creature or even themselves, but after 6 seconds, any Damage taken immediate wakes them up, or the Beetle can voluntarily choose when to wake up and continue healing until they take Damage.
+		- Secondary Skill: Pounce - The Gip prepares to jump and slam its body down and crush anything it lands upon within double its Movement, hitting anything under itself for 50% of its Current HP as Damage while damaging anything around it for 10% of its Current HP as Damage.
+	 Evolves into: Geep (Lvl16), Gup (Lvl32)
 	- Greater Wisp
 	- Gup
 	- Halcyonite